Frequently Asked Questions

 This credential has been utilized as a third-party exam to confirm education for residential interior designers in over 3,000 colleges and universities.

-This credential does not certify one to make structural changes in any country, including the US. without the hiring of a licensed contractor and or architect.
+This credential does not certify one to make structural changes in any country, including the US.
+Without the hiring of a licensed contractor and or architect.

 You must never confuse or mislead the public.